Quiver Schur algebras and q-Fock space: The quiver Schur algebra

 The algebra $A_{\bd}$ comes along with distinguished idempotents $e_{\bmuh}$ indexed by vector compositions with dimension vector $\bd$.
 The $A_{\bd}$-module

 is a finitely generated indecomposable graded projective $A_\bd$-module.
 Each finitely generated indecomposable graded projective $A_{\bd}$-module is (up to a grading shift) isomorphic to one of this form.
-We denote by $A_\bd\mpmod$ the category of graded finitely generated projective $A_\bd$-modules. \begin{prop} The category $A_\bd\mpmod$ is equivalent to the additive category of sums of shifts of semi-simple perverse sheaves in $D^+(\op{GRep})$ which are pure of weight $0$ with nilpotent support in $\GRep_\bd$. \end{prop} \begin{proof} There is a functor sending a finitely generated projective $A_\bd$-module $M$ to the perverse sheaf $\left(\bigoplus_{\bd(\bmuh)=\bd}p_*\K_{\cQ_{\bmuh}}\right)\otimes_{A_\bd}M$.
+We denote by $A_\bd\mpmod$ the category of graded finitely generated projective $A_\bd$-modules. \begin{prop} Assume $\operatorname{char}(\K)=0$.
+The category $A_\bd\mpmod$ is equivalent to the additive category of sums of shifts of semi-simple perverse sheaves in $D^+(\op{GRep})$ which are pure of weight $0$ with nilpotent support in $\GRep_\bd$. \end{prop} Again, the characteristic 0 hypothesis could be avoided, but at the cost of some difficulties we prefer to avoid.
+The corresponding perverse sheaves in the characteristic $p$ case will not be semi-simple, but rather parity sheaves, in the sense of \cite{JMW}. \begin{proof} There is a functor sending a finitely generated projective $A_\bd$-module $M$ to the perverse sheaf $\left(\bigoplus_{\bd(\bmuh)=\bd}p_*\K_{\cQ_{\bmuh}}\right)\otimes_{A_\bd}M$.
 This map is fully faithful, since it induces an isomorphism on the endomorphisms of $A_\bd$ itself.
-Thus, we need only show that every simple perverse sheaf on $\op{GRep}$ with nilpotent support is a summand of $p_*\K_{\cQ({\bmuh})}$ for some $\bmuh$.
+Thus, we only need to show that every simple perverse sheaf on $\op{GRep}$ with nilpotent support is a summand of $p_*\K_{\cQ({\bmuh})}$ for some $\bmuh$.

 Every such simple perverse sheaf is $\mathbf{IC}(\bar X)$ where $X$ is the locus of modules isomorphic to a fixed module $N$.
 Consider the socle filtration on $N$.
 The dimension vectors of the successive quotients define a vector composition $\bmuh_N$.
 The map $\cQ(\bmuh_N)\to \op{GRep}$ is generically an isomorphism over $X$, and thus for dimension reasons, has image $\bar X$.
 In particular, where $\mathbf{L}$ is a finite direct sum of shifts of semi-simple perverse sheaves supported on $\bar X\setminus X$.
 Thus, every simple perverse sheaf with nilpotent support is a summand of such a pushforward, and we are done. \end{proof}